PowerDNS/lightningstream/docs/schema-native.md

 # Native header schema

 Native mode is used when the `schema_tracks_changes` setting is set to `true`.
-This is the recommended mode of operation, but it can only be used if the application natively supports LightningStream headers.
+This is the recommended mode of operation, but it can only be used if the application natively supports Lightning Stream headers.
 This mode provides nanosecond precision timestamps for conflict resolution and the best performance.

-The PowerDNS Authoritative server supports native LightningStream headers starting from version 4.8.
+The PowerDNS Authoritative server supports native Lightning Stream headers starting from version 4.8.
 As of March 2023, the latest release with this support is 4.8.0-alpha1.

 Native mode benefits include: